ibm-messaging/cp4i-mq-samples/README.md

 * For the MQ REST API: `curl` (if not present, download it from https://curl.se/download.html).

-* The CP4I and MQ Operators installed on OpenShift.
+* The MQ Operator installed on OpenShift.

 These examples were tested on MacOS and Red Hat Linux (RHEL8), with CP4I running on [IBM Cloud](https://cloud.ibm.com).